 And Pew Research found that high school graduates earn $17,500 less annually than college graduates.
 So while returning to college as an adult can be expensive, it’ll cost you a lot more if you don’t go back and earn your degree.

-As a non-traditional college student, you still have the option to apply for federal student loans, which can make it easier to return to school.
+Non-traditional students still have the option to apply for federal student loans, which can make it easier to return to school.
 There are no age limits on receiving federal loans and grants.

 How can I return to college for free?